 Individuals who are codependent rely on their loved ones to validate their sense of self-worth.
 Oftentimes, these individuals feel powerless and helpless and are terrified of rejection and abandonment.
 These types of codependent relationships are detrimental to both parties.
 Ulterior motives and unacknowledged fears that the codependent individual shares, often leads to overly controlling and self-centered behaviors.
 The complexity of codependency lies within the learned response often cultivated in dysfunctional homes where codependent behavior warps the relationship between parents or between children and their parents.

 Many family units dealing with addiction often use codependency and other unhealthy behaviors as a way to cope with the chaos.
 If you are exhibiting or experiencing some of the signs listed below, you should seek professional treatment at a dual diagnosis treatment center.
+Here are 10 tell-tale signs of a codependent relationship.

 10 Warning Signs of a Codependent Relationship

 Whether you are addicted to drugs and alcohol or your loved one is suffering from addiction, you may also be experiencing codependent relationships.
-The National Mental Health Association defines some of the following characteristics as some of the most common warning signs of codependency.
+The National Mental Health Association defines some of the following characteristics as some of the most common warning signs and symptoms of codependency.

 1. You have trouble articulating your emotions and feelings.